CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback: Evaluation Details

 \paragraph{BigCodeBench.} BigCodeBench~\citep{zhuo2025bigcodebench} is a challenging benchmark for code generation, aimed at evaluating models’ ability to interpret complex instructions and invoke diverse external libraries correctly.
 Under the completion setting, each task provides a function signature and docstrings, requiring the model to generate the full function implementation.
 Under the instruction setting, models are required to generate corresponding code according to a given instruction.
 A unit test is also provided to verify functional correctness.
 Spanning a broad range of practical programming scenarios, BigCodeBench assesses models on real-world tasks that demand precise understanding of task-specific APIs and library usage.
 It is released under the Apache License 2.0.

 \paragraph{LiveCodeBench.}

-LiveCodeBench~\citep{jain2024livecodebench} is a comprehensive coding benchmark curated from mainstream competition programming platforms.
+LiveCodeBench~\citep{jain2025livecodebench} is a comprehensive coding benchmark curated from mainstream competition programming platforms.
 It aims to provide an up-to-date, contamination-free evaluating testbed, and is continuously updated with new versions that aggregate additional problems over time.
-In our experiments, we use the \textit{release\_v6} version of the dataset, which comprises 1055 problems collected between May 2023 and Apr 2025.
+In our experiments, we use the \textit{release\_v6} version of the dataset and evaluation code (under MIT License), which comprises 1055 problems collected between May 2023 and Apr 2025.